-Preliminary Proposals (required): Preliminary proposals are required and must be submitted via the NSF FastLane system, even if full proposals will be submitted via Grants.gov.
+Preliminary Proposals (required): Preliminary proposals are required and must be submitted via Research.gov, even if full proposals will be submitted via Grants.gov.

 Submission of Preliminary Proposals is required for participation in the Ideas Lab.
-Please note, the preliminary proposal must come from one individual and cannot include co-PIs or collaborators.
+Please note, the preliminary proposal must come from one individual and cannot include co-Pls or collaborators.
 Participants in the Idea Lab will be selected on the basis of information submitted in the preliminary proposal.
-The applications are limited to two pages of "Project Description," which should be submitted as a preliminary proposal in the NSF FastLane system ONLY, not through Grants.gov.
+The applications are limited to two pages of "Project Description," which should be submitted as a preliminary proposal through Research.gov.
 Standard NSF formatting guidelines apply.
 See the NSF Proposal & Award Policies & Procedures Guide (PAPPG) for guidance.
-Proposers are reminded to identify the program solicitation number (located on the first page of this document) in the first block on the NSF Cover Sheet.
+Proposers are reminded to identify the program solicitation number (located on the first page of this document) in the Research.gov preliminary proposal set-up wizard and populated on the NSF Cover Sheet.
 Compliance with this requirement is critical to determining the relevant proposal processing guidelines.
-Please note that even though proposals must be submitted to BIO/EF, once received the proposals will be managed by a cross-disciplinary team of NSF Program Directors.
+Please note that even though proposals must be submitted to BIO/IOS, once received the proposals will be managed by a BIO-wide team of NSF Program Directors.